Les Babas Cool: About the film

-The term “baba-cool”, also spelled “baba cool” or “babacool‘ (from the Hindi baba ’daddy” and the English cool “calm”), is French for “hippie”.
+The term "baba-cool", also spelled "baba cool" or "babacool' (from the Hindi baba 'daddy" and the English cool "calm"), is French for "hippie".

-The film was shot between June 18 and August 3, 1981, mainly in the Alpes-de-Haute-Provence region: Forcalquier, Gréoux-les-Bains, Manosque, Reillanne and Simiane-la-Rotonde.
+The film was shot between 18 June and 3 August 1981, mainly in the Alpes-de-Haute-Provence region: Forcalquier, Gréoux-les-Bains, Manosque, Reillanne and Simiane-la-Rotonde.

 The film was not a box-office success, ending the year with just under 500,000 admissions3, half as many as François Leterrier's previous film starring Clavier, Je vais craquer, which ended the year with a million admissions.